kubernetes/enhancements/keps/sig-api-machinery/5793-manifest-based-admission-control-config/README.md

 Added in 1.38, remaining in beta:

-- `staticManifestsMergeOrder` accepted on the `MutatingAdmissionWebhook` plugin configuration, supporting `StaticFirst` (default), `StaticLast`, and `ByName`
+- `staticOrder` accepted on the `MutatingAdmissionWebhook` plugin configuration, supporting `StaticFirst` (default), `StaticLast`, and `ByName`
 - Non-default values rejected on the `ValidatingAdmissionWebhook` plugin configuration
 - Integration tests covering observed mutation order for all three values